President's Leadership Awards

 Each spring, Student Leadership & Involvement in conjunction with Student Academic Success and the Office of the President hosts the President's Leadership Recognition Awards.
 This reception honors the University of Memphis' finest and brightest student leaders and organizations for their leadership roles and service.
 We present awards in 25 different categories, including the announcement of each year's Carson Circle inductees, the highest honor for student leaders.
-Winners, nominees, and guests will be invited for an afternoon of refreshments and awards on Sunday, April 14, 2019 at 12:30 pm in the University Center Ballroom.
+Winners, and guests will be invited for dinner April 15, 2020 at 6:00 pm in the University Center Ballroom.

 Nominations for all awards are now open.
 For questions, contact Student Leadership & Involvement at email@example.com or 901.678.8679.

 This award recognizes a Registered Student Organization that has shown notable improvement with programming, student interest and involvement, and campus engagement or has gone from a state of non-existence and flourished into a thriving organization.

 As stated in its Mission Statement, The University of Memphis believes, "The academic environment extends beyond the campus boundaries to encompass the entire community."
 The University also acknowledges that it must, as an urban institution, "Bear a special responsibility to prepare and educate the region's future leaders and professionals."